Dream-World-Coder/sortalgo.space/content/chapters/insertion-sort.md

 INSERTION SORT VISUALIZATION
 =============================

-Algorithm: Build sorted portion from left to right.
-           Pick each element and insert it into correct position in sorted portion.

 Initial array:
 +---+---+---+---+---+
 | 7 | 3 | 5 | 2 | 9 |   <-- value